-Coffee is delicious but every coffee connoisseur has their own coffee grinding and brewing process.
-Even big coffee stores like Starbucks, Dunkin’ Donuts etc. have their own secret grinding and brewing formula that they keep undisclosed.
+Coffee is delicious but every coffee connoisseur has its own coffee grinding and brewing process.
+Even big coffee stores like Starbucks, Dunkin’ Donuts, etc. have their own secret grinding and brewing formula that they keep undisclosed.

 The way you grind your coffee beans and brew them ultimately determines how your coffee will taste.
 It is the make or break process.
 Some people buy their coffee beans already ground from some obscure coffee shops while some people are self-proclaimed baristas and love to ground their coffee on their own.

 When it comes to ground coffee, there are generally a few coffee grind sizes.
 You have the coarse ground coffee.
 Then there is medium ground coffee, the consistency of the coffee bean, in this case, is similar to your normal table salt.